celo-org/docs/docs/cel2/l2-operator-guide.md

 There are three options to get started, ranked by ease and the level of trust required:

 1. Start an L2 node with snap sync.
-This option does not require running the migration script.
+This option does not require running the migration script or manually downloading chaindata.
-2. Start an L2 node with the provided L1 chaindata.
+2. Download the migrated chaindata and start an L2 node in full or archive mode.
-3. Migrate the L1 chaindata manually.
+3. Migrate the L1 chaindata yourself by running the migration script and start an L2 node in full or archive mode.

-Using snap sync offers a simpler and faster experience, but it cannot be used if you want to run an archive node.
-In that case, you will need to use an archive node snapshot or migrate your own archive data from an L1 node.
+Using snap sync offers a simpler and faster experience, but it cannot be used if you want to run in full or archive mode.
+In those cases, you will need to use a pre-migrated data snapshot or migrate your own data from an L1 node.

 #### Running EigenDA Proxy